 The street gives access to the North Portal of the cathedral, known as ‘Portail des Libraires’.

-A gable with a window frame is all that remains of a former chapel where the trial of Joan of Arc ended on the 29th May 1429.
-It is there as well that her rehabilitation was proclaimed in 1456.
+A gable with a window frame is all that remains of a former chapel where Joan of Arc’s trial ended on May 29, 1429.
+It is also where her rehabilitation was proclaimed in 1456.

 Rue de Martainville